rsp/ppj/README.md

 ```

 The result of running that program may not be obvious.
-It uses two `int` variables, a single loop and only digit `1` in literals.
+It uses two `int` variables, a single loop, a bunch of bitwise operators
+and only digit `1` in literals.

 ### AbsoLoops